Skip to main content

 #

-This case study takes a 7,635-attempt slice of synthetic NCLEX-RN data covering two years of testing (winter 2024 through fall 2025) at a multi-campus nursing college.
+This case study takes a 7,635-attempt slice of NCLEX-RN data covering two academic years (eight quarters from 2024SPQ through 2025WIQ) at a multi-campus nursing college.
 The slice represents 6,819 unique students across 19 campuses in five regions.
 Source columns: student identifier, region, campus, program code, starting cohort, graduating cohort, testing cohort, attempt number, and a binary pass/fail result.
 Nothing else: no demographics, no academic readiness scores, no test-section breakdowns.
-The full nine-column schema is what was available in the source engagement, and what is published here is a randomized version of it.
+The full nine-column schema is what was available in the source engagement.
+What is published here is a privacy-preserving version of it: the institution name (Penobscot College of Nursing), region names, and one program-code suffix are replaced, and the pass and fail outcomes are synthetic, perturbed so that no published campus rate matches a real reported figure.
+The structure is intact: every campus, cohort, program, attempt count, and retake path is real, the analytical patterns are preserved, and every number in the prose is computed from and verifiable against the published database.

 -- Three-table row count summary used in the At a Glance section.